 - Replace old or damaged rubber pads to help protect your lashes from damage.

-- Don’t share eyelash curlers or mascara.
-Unless you like bacteria and eye infections that is.
-If you are a makeup artist, then sterilise curlers before and after using, and never ever share mascara wands.
-Read more about Good Working Practices in Makeup.
+- Don’t share eyelash curlers or mascara, unless you like eye infections.
+If you are a makeup artist, always sterilise curlers before and after every use and never share mascara wands.
+Read more about good working practices in makeup.

-- Practice!
-Using curlers can take a bit of practice, especially the traditional clamp eyelash curlers.
+- Practise!
+Using curlers can take a bit of practise, especially the traditional clamp curlers.
 Don’t give up after one or two attempts.

 - To create a more sweeping curl, you can use the curler along the whole length of the lashes to create a more gentle curl up.
-So, clamp at the root of the lash as normal.
-Afterwhich, move half way up the length of the lashes and clamp again.
+So, start by clamping at the root of the lash as normal.
+After which, move a little forward, to halfway up the length of the lashes and clamp again.
 Finally, clamp again towards the tips of the lashes.

-- Heat up your curlers if you have stubborn lashes.
-If your curlers don’t have a heated feature, you can use a hairdryer or run the curlers under hot water to warm them up a little.
-But don’t go crazy hot and burn your eyelids.
+- Heat your curlers if you have stubborn lashes.
+If your curlers don’t have a heated feature, you can use a hairdryer or run the curlers under hot water first to warm them up a little.
+But don’t get them crazy hot and burn your eyelids.

-- If you find it hard to get mascara right up to your lash line using a mascara wand, dip a short and firm bristled brush (like an eye brow brush) into the mascara wand and paint the mascara onto your lashes.
-Especially useful if you have light-coloured lashes.
+- If you find it hard to get mascara right up to your lash line using a mascara wand, then you can use a brush to get into the lash line instead.
+Firstly, dip a brush with short and firm bristles (like an eyebrow brush) into the mascara wand to pick up some product.
+Then, paint the mascara onto your lashes.
+This is especially useful if you have light-coloured lashes.

-- Use eyelash curlers on false eyelashes.
-Curl your own lashes first, apply your false eyelashes, then (once the glue has fully dried), use the curlers on everything to bring the false eyelashes and your lashes together.
+- Using eyelash curlers on false eyelashes.
+The process is to curl your own lashes first, then apply your false eyelashes.
+Once the glue has fully dried and the false lashes are firmly stuck down, use the curlers on everything to bring the false eyelashes and your lashes together.